SilkRose/Pony/stories/scrap-story/scrap-story.md

 "I'm sure we can get it in if we work together."

 Oxide snickered.
 "Reminds me of a saying my dad used to tell me: Lift with your horn, not with your legs."
-[IT IS LEGAL AND PERHAPS ADVISABLE TO SEPARATE TAGS FROM TRAILING DIRECT SPEECH WITH A COMMA INSTEAD OF A FULL STOP.
-IT IS LEGAL TO USE THE FULL STOP AS WELL, THOUGH.
-YOU CONSISTENTLY USE THE FULL STOP; I SHALL REFRAIN FROM INFRINGING ON YOUR STYLE ASIDE FROM WRITING THIS BLANKET COMMENT.]

 Applejack chuckled.
 "Yeah, we probably should have used a dolly.
 You wanna get one side and I'll get the other?"
-[NOW, STRICTLY SPEAKING, THIS IS A RUN-ON SENTENCE.
-HOWEVER, IT IS IN DIRECT SPEECH, SO I DEEMED IT ADMISSIBLE.
-EXERCISE YOUR JUDGEMENT.]

 "I think I can get it with my magic," Oxide said as she lit up her horn, and a glow appeared around the stove.
-With a little bit of straining, she lifted it up and carefully placed it in the center of her first wagon, the one she was pulling directly.
-[THE CLARIFICATION OF THE FIRST WAGON BEING DIRECTLY PULLED BY OXIDE IS, IN MY OPINION, ENTIRELY UNNECESSARY, AS IT IS BOTH A FACT ALREADY ESTABLISHED EARLIER AND A NATURAL ASSUMPTION OTHERWISE.]
+With a little bit of straining, she lifted it up and carefully placed it in the center of her first wagon.

 Applejack closed her mouth and wiped away the shocked expression from her face.
 "Wow, you got some strong magic on you there, girl."

 Oxide blushed a touch.
 "Thanks, I get it from my dad."

 "Thanks for taking it.
 I don't know if Big Mac could have moved it much farther and still crawled back in one piece."
-[TENSE COLLISION.
-"STILL CRAWLED" IS AN ELISION OF "COULD HAVE STILL CRAWLED", WHICH EVIDENTLY DOES NOT WORK WHEN "CRAWL" IS A BARE INFINITIVE.]

 Oxide nodded with a smile.
 "Thanks for giving it to me."